core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 Example:

-In this example, the CoOL server returns a datastore containing the following data nodes:
+In this example, the CoOL server returns a datastore containing the following data nodes defined in the YANG module "ietf-system" {{RFC7317}} and YANG module "ietf-interfaces" {{RFC7223]}}:

 * "/interfaces/interface" (SID 1529)